python-versioneer/python-versioneer/README.md

 * [![Latest Version][pypi-image]][pypi-url]
 * [![Build Status][travis-image]][travis-url]

-This is a tool for managing a recorded version number in distutils-based python projects.
+This is a tool for managing a recorded version number in distutils/setuptools-based python projects.
 The goal is to remove the tedious and error-prone "update the embedded version string" step from your release process.
 Making a new release should be as easy as recording a new tag in your version-control